What is the FMCSA Biennial Update?

 You can simply visit this page on the FMCSA website and update your company information using the relevant PIN number.
 Just so you know, this PIN number is provided by the FMCSA.
 However, you can also download the MC-150 form before either faxing or posting this document to the FMCSA.
 Needless to say, you will also need to complete this form.

-Can I do my Biennial Update by Myself?
+Can I File my Biennial Update by Myself?

-Yes, you can file a biennial update or allocate this work to someone within the company.
+Yes, you can file a biennial update or allocate this work to someone within the company (links to resources down below).
 The truth is, It’s just important not to forget this process and mark it down in a calendar.
 After all, the process costs little more than time but the same cannot be said for any failure to comply!
 That’s why a partner like Federal Carrier Compliance Registration is good to have on your side.
 They can and will keep you 100% compliant without you having to worry about it.